© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Guildford Castle is a scheduled monument protected by Historic England under reference 1012340.
 View the official record →

-Guildford Castle is a Norman castle founded shortly after the Conquest of 1066, probably during the reign of William I. It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012340.
+Guildford Castle is a Norman castle founded shortly after the Norman Conquest of 1066, likely in the 1070s.
+It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012340.

 Guildford Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012340.